 The Starlink router and mesh nodes can connect to up to 128 devices at one time.

-Another drawback of the official Starlink mesh product is the lack of Wifi 6 support.
-They run Wifi 5 (802.11ac) which is not the newest standard that is supported on many 3rd party mesh systems.
+Another drawback of the official Starlink mesh system is the lack of Wifi 6 support.
+They run Wifi 5, which is not the newest standard that is supported on many 3rd party mesh systems.

-If you have the rectangular dish, you’ll need the Starlink Ethernet Adapter in order to plug in these mesh nodes.
+If you have the Standard rectangular dish, you’ll need the Starlink Ethernet Adapter in order to plug in these mesh nodes.
 You’ll also want to enable bypass mode on the Starlink router.

 Note: This article may contain affiliate links for the products mentioned

 TP-Link Deco AXE5400 Tri-Band WiFi 6E Mesh System

 The TP-Link Deco AXE5400 Tri-Band WiFi 6E Mesh System is our highest performing recommendation.
 It features tri-band radios and Wifi 6E, two big performance advantages over the Starlink Mesh Wifi Router’s.
 You’ll get two nodes, which is enough to cover up to 5,500 sq ft.
 Add on nodes are available if you need to further expand the system.

 Setup is simple thanks to the Deco app, available on Android and iOS.
 As another plus compared to the Starlink product, you’ll get extra security settings, traffic prioritization, and device management all from the app.